-1. Introduction
+1 Introduction

 Nowadays physics has become a very formalized and theoretical field.
 Historically, however, this is a fairly recent situation.
-The graph in Fig. 1 suggests that this evolution began in the 1920s and accelerated in the past 30 years1).
-The methodology developed in this paper will make sense only if we try to put ourselves in the situation and turn of mind of earlier physicists who were living at a time2) when the main fields of physics had not yet emerged in a clear way.
+The graph in Fig. 1 suggests that this evolution began in the 1920s and accelerated in the past 30 years1.
+The methodology developed in this paper will make sense only if we try to put ourselves in the situation and turn of mind of earlier physicists who were living at a time2 when the main fields of physics had not yet emerged in a clear way.
 As an illustration, consider electrodynamics.
-In the late 18th century the great Italian physicist Alessandro Volta (1745-1827) was studying the effect of electrical shocks on the legs of frogs whereas at about the same time the American physicist Benjamin Franklin (1706-1790) with the help of a kite demonstrated that thunderclouds contain electricity.
-Although these phenomena have indeed a connection with the effects of electrodynamics.
-The first effect would be ascribed to electrophysiology and the second to the field of atmospheric science.
-In the course of time, by
+In the late 18th century the great Italian physicist Allessandro Volta (1745-1827) was studying the effect of electrical shocks on the legs of frogs whereas at about the same time the American physicist Benjamin Franklin (1706-1790) with the help of a kite demonstrated that thunderclouds contain electricity.
+Although these phenomena have indeed a connection with the effects of electricity, nowadays they would no longer be included into a course on electrodynamics.
+The first effect would be ascribed to electro-physiology and the second to the field of atmospheric science.
+In the course of time, by carrying out a great number of experiments of all kinds, physicists managed to separate and isolate the "core" of electrodynamics from its more accessory effects.
+The physicists of the twenty-first century may have forgotten some of the experimental skills of their predecessors, but this capability is still alive in the tradition of physics.
+We just need to revive it.